Home • About • Projects • Blog • Resources • Contact

 ChatGPT | DevOps/config issues (e.g. Vercel edge bugs, API limits), architectural advice, prompt design, environment bugs |

-I usually get ChatGPT to give Cursor specific instructions (e.g. “refactor this into a reusable hook”, or “extract types from this JSON”)—and then let Cursor run with it.
+I usually get ChatGPT to give Cursor specific instructions (e.g. “refactor this into a reusable hook”, or “extract types from this JSON”) and then let Cursor run with it.
+Working this way has made me much faster than relying on either tool alone (or trying to muddle through myself).

-✨ UX and Branding Polish
+UX and Branding Polish

 - New TinyLaunch rocket SVG integrated as a favicon and logo